languagetool-org/languagetool/languagetool-standalone/README.md

     java -jar languagetool-commandline.jar -l xx <filename>

-with `xx` being the code for your language, e.g. `en` for English.
+with `xx` being the code for your language, e.g. `en-US` for American English or just `en` for English without spell checking activated.

 ## Source code history

 On 2013-08-08 we moved our source code from Subversion at Sourceforge to git at github (https://github.com/languagetool-org/languagetool).
 Most history has been preserved.
-History is lost for:
+History in git is lost for:

 * binary files
 * branches and tags